FusionRF: High-Fidelity Satellite Neural Radiance Fields from Multispectral and Panchromatic Acquisitions: Method

 \subsection{Cross-Resolution Kernel}

-We introduce a novel cross-resolution kernel $F_{\Psi}$ to model the resolution difference between image $I_{ms}$ and image $I_{pan}$.
-Optimizing a NeRF over $I_{ms}$ would require that the model predict the same low resolution $I_{ms}$ for each ray originating in the image.
-As we wish to prevent our model from learning directly from $I_{ms}$, we estimate a relationship $I_{ms} = (I_{pred} \circledast F_{\Psi})$ where $I_{pred}$ represents the image predicted by the NeRF $F_{\theta}$.
-Since the datasets for satellite reconstruction tasks contain relatively few images, we design a kernel $F_{\Psi}$ with minimal parameters and a fixed sparse support of 9 rays in a $2r{+}1 \times 2r{+}1$ window.
+We introduce a novel cross-resolution kernel $F_{\Psi}$ to model the resolution difference between image $I_{lms}$ and image $I_{pan}$.
+Optimizing a NeRF over $I_{lms}$ would require that the model predict the same low resolution $I_{lms}$ for each ray originating in the image.
+As we wish to prevent our model from learning directly from $I_{lms}$, we estimate a relationship $I_{lms} = (I_{pred} \circledast F_{\Psi})$ where $I_{pred}$ represents the image predicted by the NeRF $F_{\Theta}$.
+Since the datasets for satellite reconstruction tasks contain relatively few images, we design a kernel $F_{\Psi}$ with minimal parameters and a fixed sparse support of nine rays in a $2r{+}1 \times 2r{+}1$ window.
+This pattern was chosen to align with the upscaling factor $r$ of the $I_{lms}$ image, placing each support ray $r$ pixels away in each dimension from all other support rays.
+This sampling strategy ensures that support rays avoid redundant information from neighboring pixels in $I_{lms}$ caused by upscaling, while capturing information from neighboring pixels in the original $I_{ms}$ image.

-For a pixel $p$, scaling factor $r$, and coordinates $(x,y)$, we define the fixed offsets:
+For a pixel $p$, scaling factor $r$, and coordinates $(x,y)$, we define the fixed positions:

 Our $F_{\Psi}$ MLP predicts the weights: